Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Related Work

+\paragraph{Region-aligned Vision-Language Models.}\quad Driven by the progress in aligning image-text representations~\cite{radford2021clip, schuhmann2021laion}, several studies have aimed to integrate region-level alignment into CLIP pretraining.
+For instance, RegionCLIP~\cite{zhong2021regionclip} learns region-word alignment by generating pseudo region-text pairs.
+However, their pretraining requires an off-the-shelf detector for the pseudo labeling, and it solely focuses on training the image backbone, relying on the off-the-shelf detector during inference.
+Other approaches like GLIP~\cite{li2021grounded,zhang2022glipv2}, Grounding DINO~\cite{liu2023grounding}, DetCLIP~\cite{detclip,yao2023detclipv2}, CoDet~\cite{ma2024codet} integrate detector architectures in CLIP training to explicitly align regions with words.
+However, they require additional detection or visual grounding annotations for explicit region-level supervision, resulting in complex multitask learning.
+To our knowledge, our approach is the first work that incorporates detector modules in image-text pretraining without relying on any box annotations.

+\paragraph{Vision Transformers in open-vocabulary detection.}\quad Regarding backbone architecture, ConvNet, ViT or hybrid models~\cite{swin} have been used in open-vocabulary detection.
+While ViT-based CLIP models exhibit superior capability in zero-shot recognition, their adaptation to open-vocabulary detection is relatively less explored compared to ConvNet-based CLIP models.
+A notable example is OWL-ViT~\cite{minderer2022simple, minderer2023scaling}, which finetunes the pretrained ViT on higher-resolution detection images while maintaining fully global attentions.
+However, employing full attention models can be computationally demanding for large images.
+RO-ViT~\cite{rovit} proposes region-aware positional embeddings that aid in the generalization of CLIP ViT onto detection finetuning.
+These methods~\cite{rovit,kim2023contrastive} adopt windowed attention from ViTDet~\cite{li2022exploring} for adaptation to detection.
+In this paper, to further enhance information mixing across fixed windows while preserving the locality structure of the pretrained lower-resolution features, we propose shifted-window learning to mitigate the window-induced bias and improve open-vocabulary detection.

 \paragraph{Self-supervised pretraining for visual tasks.}\quad Self-supervised learning has emerged as a promising paradigm to learn object features for complex visual tasks such as detection, given the challenge of scaling up human annotations.
-Early efforts designed pretext tasks that require semantic understanding to solve~\citep{doersch2015unsupervised,pathak2016context,zhang2016colorful}.
-Subsequently, the idea of contrastive learning became popular where the pretext tasks are specified in the data itself, where the contrastive samples can take the forms of augmented images~\citep{chen2020simple}, sliding windows~\citep{Xiao_2021_ICCV}, object proposals~\citep{SoCo}, or point samples~\citep{Bai_2022_CVPR}.
-In addition to contrastive learning, alternative strategies like pseudo-labeling~\citep{zhong2021dap}, raw pixel~\citep{he2022masked} and image feature reconstruction~\citep{bao2021beit,zhou2021ibot} have also proven effective.
-While the majority of these methods have focused on learning from images without textual context, and applying to closed-vocabulary detection, our work leverages large image-text data to tackle the more demanding open-vocabulary detection task.
+Most relevant direction is contrastive learning, where the contrastive samples can take the forms of augmented images~\cite{chen2020simple}, sliding windows~\cite{Xiao_2021_ICCV}, object proposals~\cite{SoCo}, or point samples~\cite{Bai_2022_CVPR}.
+Some alternative strategies like pseudo-labeling~\cite{zhong2021dap} and pixel reconstruction~\cite{he2022masked} have also proven effective.
+While the majority of these methods have focused on learning from images without textual context, and applying to closed-vocabulary detection, \ours leverages large image-text data to tackle the more demanding open-vocabulary detection task, without a need for offline proposal generation~\cite{SoCo,zhong2021dap}.